Type 2 Diabetes Articles and Resources

 This content is for informational purposes only and is not a substitute for professional medical advice.

-Invokana Drug Class: How SGLT2 Therapy Fits Diabetes Care
+Invokana Drug Class: Where SGLT2 Therapy Fits in Care

-Invokana is the brand name for canagliflozin, an oral medicine in the sodium-glucose cotransporter 2 inhibitor class.
-The Invokana drug class helps lower blood sugar in adults with type 2…
+Invokana is the brand name for canagliflozin, a sodium-glucose cotransporter 2 inhibitor.
+The Invokana drug class is commonly called SGLT2 inhibitors, a group of oral medicines used in type 2…

 Metformin and HIV: Mitigating ART Metabolic Side Effects